Have you ever dreamed of visiting the official or unofficial wonders of the world? Machu Pichu, Petra, the Pyramids…Easter Island?

 The whole scene was a bit overwhelming, and as a solo female traveler, I was intimated.
 I walked by them a few times on my way to the beach with my ukulele on my back, and a few of these locals tried to say hi and enquire about my ukulele.
 Next time, I will stop and chat.

 5) The cultural shows are amazing!
 I only went for one night.
 Next time, I will go at least three times.

 6) There are many Moai sites to see.
 I didn’t get to see all of them because I ran out of time.
-You can walk, bike, horseback ride, drive, or take a guided tour to most of the sites.
 Next time, I will give myself at least 7 days to see the sites.
-As a chronic and habitual walker, this island was paradise.
-I really enjoyed my long walks but didn’t enjoy missing Anakena!

 Easter Island has a super cute airport and most accommodations that offer a pickup service will greet you with a lei and a tiki tour around the downtown part of the island.

-8) Only Rapa Nui natives can own land on the island.
-Anyone else is leasing.
+7) Only Rapa Nui natives can own land on the island – everyone else is leasing.
 This is great and ensures that the locals maintain their land rights and are not exploited or unable to stay on the island due to foreign, even Chilean business interests.

-9) I am not ultra spiritual, but I do think this island has something magical and otherworldly about it.
+9) I am spiritual but certainly not someone who is overly sensitive, but I do think this island has something magical and otherworldly about it.

 If you have any other questions about visiting Easter Island, let me know!
 Otherwise, I hope you go and experience this wonder magical place for yourself.